ergoplatform/ergodocs/docs/mining/governance.md

 ## Parameters table

-> Try out these parameters on [deadit.github.io/paizo/](https://deadit.github.io/paizo/)

 The following table describes vote identifiers, default values (during launch), possible steps, and minimum and maximum values.

-If the step is not defined in the table, its value is defined as $\max(\lfloor current\_value / 100 \rfloor, 1)$.
-If the minimum value for a parameter is not defined, it equals zero.
-If the maximum value is not defined, it equals `1,073,741,823`.
+- If the step is not defined in the table, its value is defined as $\max(\lfloor current\_value / 100 \rfloor, 1)$.
+- If the minimum value for a parameter is not defined, it equals zero.
+- If the maximum value is not defined, it equals `1,073,741,823`.

 A miner includes a parameter identifier ($id$) into the block header to propose or vote for increasing a parameter.
-If the miner supports decreasing the parameter, he includes ($-id$) into the block header.
+If the miner supports decreasing the parameter, they would include ($-id$) into the block header.

+> Try out these parameters on [deadit.github.io/paizo/](https://deadit.github.io/paizo/)

 | ID | Description | Default | Step | Min | Max |
 |---|---|---|---|---|---|